fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 Callout::But what if the instance does not fulfill the checklist?
 If any of these checks fail, then the message is ultimately discarded from the resource pool and the instance is internally "expired" which leads to termination.
 In the following sections, we will look at how this is done

 Great!
 Now that the instance has been fully selected through the high level criteria and the following status checks.
 The selection routine within the provision portion of the controlplane.
 At a high level, these selected instances remain in the `claimed` state until after we have also created any new instances as well just in case the resource pool is not able to satify the requirements of the workflow.

-Nevertheless, since in this example only one instance is required and one instance is successfully selected from the resource pool, then the transition to `running` occurs shortly thereafter and `provision` concludes to make way for the ci jobs.
+Nevertheless, since in this example only one instance is required and one instance is successfully selected from the resource pool, then the transition to `running` occurs shortly thereafter and `provision` concludes to make way for the ci jobs allowing for the instance to be reused.

 ```
 claimed->running
 ```

-**Termination**
+## Instance Expirations, Thresholds and Terminations

+So now that we have covered how an instance is created, picks up ci jobs, released in to the resource pool and selected for reuse in subsequent workflows, I would like to look at the mechanisms that the controlplane uses to safely teminate our instances.

+### Instance Threshold Timestamp

+So I would have a look at our state diagram again.
+When the controlplane assigns a state from one to another, it also assigns it a `threshold` attribute.
+This attribute is a timestamp that is ...

+()

-Great! now that our instance is being reused, let's look at some of the ways that this instance can fall through the cracks.
+So let's imagine this.
+We have configured our controlplane correctly.
+Now that our instance is being reused, let's look at some of the ways that this instance can fall through the cracks.
 We'll get an insight on various mechanisms in the controlplane that causes an instance to get safely terminated (or atleast as safe as we can make it to be).

 Aight so its now running one of your ci jobs.
 Say that in this workflow, you're generally expecting a quick ci job turnaround.
 So you se the `max-runtime-min` to say 10 mins on the provision level.
 Say that your workflow looks somethink like: